waffl3ss/NameSpi/README.md

 ------------------------------------------------------------------------------------
 # Scraping Options

-Options like the LinkedIn credentials, Hunter.io API Key, Hunter.io Domain Name, USStaff name, Phonebook Target Domain, Phonebook API Key, and Company name do not need to be in the command itself, the script will ask for those if you have selected the options to run those modules.
+Options like the LinkedIn credentials, Hunter.io API Key, Hunter.io Domain Name, USStaff name, Phonebook Target Domain, Phonebook API Key, and Company name do not need to be in the command itself.
+The script will ask for those if you have selected the options to run those modules.
 These can also be thrown into the YAML file.
 I dont recommend putting your LinkedIn password in the file, and therefore if you leave it blank in the YAML file, the script will ask for it during execution.

 Example:
 ```